Trachinotus goodei

-Trachinotus goodei, the palometa, is an ocean-going game fish of the family Carangidae.
+Trachinotus goodei, the palometa, is an ocean-going game fish of the family Trachinotidae.
 Other common names include banner pompano, camade fish, cobbler, gafftopsail, great pompano, joefish, longfin pompano, old wife, sand mackerel, streamers jack, wireback.
 This fish is native to the western Atlantic Ocean from Massachusetts to Bermuda to Argentina.
 It can be found in the Gulf of Mexico and the Caribbean Sea.

 Etymology

 The specific name of this fish honors the American ichthyologist George Brown Goode (1851-1896), who was assistant secretary of the Smithsonian Institution and who was the first to note the presence of this species in the waters of the United States.

 Description

 An early anatomical drawing of a Palometa.

 The palometa is best recognized by its elongated dorsal and anal fins with dark anterior lobes.
 The dorsal fin usually has seven or eight spines and 19-20 soft rays, while the anal fin has two or three spines and 16-18 soft rays.

 Its coloration varies from gray to blue-green on the top of its head, and the sides are silver with four narrow, vertical bars.
 A faint fifth bar shows near the base of the tail.
 The breast usually has an orange tinge.
 The tail has no scutes, unlike many members of its family.

 The largest known palometa was 50 cm long.
 The heaviest was 560 g.